Alice-Hokage/Theme-for-Wordpress/README.md

 # Theme-for-Wordpress

-My first theme for Wordpress
+This is my first WordPress theme.